Is counselling right for me?

 How long do sessions last?

-Sessions will last for 50 minutes, including the first session.
-Couples sessions will last for 60 minutes.
+Individual sessions will last for 50 minutes.
+Couples sessions will last for 75 minutes.